 Below are the answers to some of the most frequently asked questions you may have about the scheme.
 If you still can’t find what you are looking for, please contact us for further information.

 Who is eligible for the Scheme?

 You will also receive an unconditional offer if you have your confirmed results already and you have met the entry requirements for your chosen course.

 How does the process work?

-The deadline to accept your offer is set by UCAS and will depend on when you receive all the decisions from the universities you applied to.
+The deadline to reply to your offer is set by UCAS and will depend on when you receive all the decisions from the universities you applied to.
 You will also be able to see your deadline for replying by logging in to UCAS Track.

 What happens if I don’t make BU my firm choice?

 You have the option to accept your unconditional offer as your insurance choice or decline the offer.